-DNS Servers: Enter the Primary and Secondary DNS Server Addresses of your the Internet port's MAC address with the MAC address of your Ethernet card.
+DNS Servers: Enter the Primary and Secondary DNS Server Addresses of your choice or enter DNS Server Addresses supplied by your ISP.

 MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
+1492 is the default recommended that you change the default MAC address unless required by your ISP.
+You can click on Clone Your PC's MAC

-1492 is the default MTU.
+MTU.

 MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
-It is not recommended that you change the default MAC address unless required by your ISP.
-You can click on Clone Your PC's MAC Address to replace
+It is not